daohoangson/js-tinhte-api/README.md

    - `access_token` required string
    - `state` required string

-Returns the number of auth callbacks that have been notified.
+Returns a `Promise` that will resolve to the number of auth callbacks.

 **Note:** This method will not work unless debugging is turned on (`debug=true`).
 It is strongly recommended against altering API states from outside.